 The trust account examination process generally takes only a few hours.
-During this period, the field auditor will verify that the bank statements have been reconciled and will perform a random inspection of files related to properties managed, both current and those no longer being managed for which management was terminated or transferred during the period being examined.
+During this period, the trust account auditor will verify that the bank statements have been reconciled and will perform a random inspection of files related to properties managed, both current and those no longer being managed for which management was terminated or transferred during the period being examined.
 The auditor will also review on a random basis the entries to the bookkeeping system and the supporting documentation.
 This is to ensure full compliance with the rules and regulations governing trust accounts.

-The Real Estate Commission staff requires that posting to the bookkeeping system be current at all times.
+The Real Estate Commission requires that posting to the bookkeeping system be current at all times.
 Since some examinations will be unannounced, the broker should verify that posting is current so the auditor can complete the examination in an accurate and efficient manner.

 It also assists the auditor if key personnel other than the broker are aware of the location of the trust account records in case the broker is not available at the time of the trust account examination.
+Per 193E 13.5(543 B) file record keeping - "The records shall be made available for reproduction and inspection by the commission, staff, and commission-authorized representatives at all times during usual business hours at the broker's regular place of business".